 Bypass strategy – Transmission Engineering departments should have a documented plan to bypass/replace the common structure types on a TO’s system, as well as a materials list.
 ROW needs to be considered if a bypass plan is invoked.

-Emergency Restoration Structures – contractors and providers exist who stock and construct commercially available structures which can be used in a variety of emergency applications and should be considered as a solution where appropriate.
+Emergency Restoration Structures – contractors and providers exist who stock and construct transmission structures which can be used in a variety of emergency applications and should be considered as a solution where appropriate.

 Utilities may want to consider a monopole design that would allow for potential long-term utilization.
 This pole design would be considered for multiple applications (direct embed, bolt on equipment, etc.).